bitrise-io/devcenter/_articles/tips-and-tricks/install-additional-tools.md

     sudo apt-get install -y cmake

 {% include message_box.html type="important" title="Don't forget the `-y` flag for `apt-get`!" content="
-If you don't add the `-y` (\"yes\") flag to the `apt-get` command, `apt-get` will present a prompt which you have to accept or deny **manually**.
+If you don't add the `-y` ("yes") flag to the `apt-get` command, `apt-get` will present a prompt which you have to accept or deny **manually**.
 This is not a problem on your own Linux machine, but in a CI environment you can't provide manual input for `apt-get`.
 To prevent this issue, and to auto accept the prompt, just use the `-y` flag, as shown in the example.
 "%}

 ## Advanced option: use `deps` in `bitrise.yml`